black-hole-group/gpumonty/test/README.md

 # TODO

-- [ ] Make options at command line (settings and option to save stderr and/or spectrum)
+- [ ] Make options at command line (settings and option to save the multiple executations' stderrs and/or spectrum)
-- [ ] Make temporary dir to compile and run
+- [X] Make temporary dir to compile and run
 - [X] Fix spectrum difference plot (plotted upon test failure)
 - [X] Check when tester.py and extract_reference.py are called inside ./test and make them still work.
 - [x] Read default reference values from separate file